Getting Started with Workflow API: General Information

 You can customize predefined workflows for forms that have them; the resulting customized workflows are sometimes referred to as inherited because they inherit all modifications of the predefined workflow.
 You can also create custom workflows that are not based on existing workflows.
 For details on customizing a predefined workflow, see Customizing a Predefined Workflow.

-You can define a single workflow for the whole form or multiple workflows, one for a record with each value of the specific field that identifies the state, such as the record type.
-You can configure the settings—such as field properties, conditions, and actions—for the whole form.
-For each of the workflows of the form, you can specify the properties of actions and fields for every state the record can have.
-These properties determine the appearance of the form when the record has a particular state.
+You can define a single workflow for the whole form or multiple workflows, one for a record with each value of the specific field that identifies the workflow state, such as the record type.
+You can configure the settings, such as field properties, conditions, and actions, for the whole form.
+For each of the workflows of the form, you can specify the properties of actions and fields for every workflow state.
+These properties determine the appearance of the form when the record is in a particular workflow state.